ChrisTX/doi-config/README.md

 exec doi-config/init-coop-commando.cfg
 ```
+Next, create a symbolic link for the `subscribed_file_ids.txt` in your `doi` folder.

-Afterwards, you can create symbolic links to the SourcePawn scripts in your SourceMod scripting folder.
+You can create symbolic links to the SourcePawn scripts in your SourceMod scripting folder.
 After compiling the scripts with `spcomp`, they are ready for use.